PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 In 1908, Díaz told James Creelman, a US reporter, that Mexico was ready for democracy and that he was prepared to retire in the year 1910, at the end of his presidential term.

-Source: Check out the Creelman Interview.
+Source: Check out the

 People went berserk and started fighting for Díaz' succession.
 But did the man just make the entire thing up so that his opposition would surface and he could root it out?
 Or was Díaz really ready to pack his bundle and abandon his throne?

-And what a throne that was, check it out
+And a throne it was.

 PORFIRIO DIAZ IN A HUGE CHAIR